Mclilzee/code-sharing-platform/README.md

 while relying on the API to provide the data.

 The platform uses database to store and process data, If the server was shutdown the data persists.
-The other mode is using it as is, with minimalistic Web Forum, and Web service that will fetch a ready made HTML that is generated on the server side and sent to the user browser to render.
+The other mode is using it as is, with minimalistic Web Forum, and Web service that will fetch a ready-made HTML that is generated on the server side and sent to the user browser to render.

 Posting a code have two optional parameters to be passed, a timer and views count.
 Sending requests with no view counts or 0 view counts will make the code public, and will be able to be accessed by anyone with no restrictions and no time to be removed.